-TOKYO SKYTREE® is the world's tallest free-standing broadcasting tower with a height of 634 meters.
+TOKYO SKYTREE is the world's tallest free-standing broadcasting tower with a height of 634 meters.
 Visitors can ascend to the TEMBO DECK at 350 meters and even further to the TEMBO GALLERIA, a skywalk located at a height of 450 meters, giving you the feeling of walking in the air.
 The views are breathtaking.

 The entire facility is barrier-free.

-Wheelchair-accessible restrooms with diaper-changing stations (adult changing table) can be found near the Group ticket counter on the first floor and ticket counter on the fourth floor For mobility-impaired parking, use the TOKYO SKYTREE TOWN parking area.
+Wheelchair-accessible restrooms with

+diaper-changing stations (adult changing table) can be found near the Group ticket counter on the first floor and ticket counter on the fourth floor \For mobility-impaired parking, use the TOKYO SKYTREE TOWN parking area.

-TEL TOKYO SKYTREE® Call Center: 0570-55-0634 (11:00 - 19:00) ¥ Same-day adult tickets for the TENBO DECK: ¥2.100 (holidays: ¥2.300): fixed date/ticket sold in advance: ¥1,800 (holidays: ¥2,000).
-Combo tickets for the TENBO DECK and TENBO GALLERIA are available.
-Discounts are available for visitors with impairments.
+TEL TOKYO SKYTREE Call Center: 0570-55-0634 (11:00 - 18:00) ¥ Same-day adult tickets for the TEMBO DECK: ¥2.100 (holidays: ¥2.300): fixed date/ticket sold in advance: ¥1,800 (holidays: ¥2,000).
+Combo tickets for the TEMBO DECK and TEMBO GALLERIA are available.
+Both have discounts for the disabled people available.
 Inquire for details.
-2 10:00 - 21:00 (admission to TEMBO DECK until 20:00) X None TOKYO Solamachi®
+TOKYO Solamachi®

-There is a large shopping complex at the base of TOKYO SKYTREE $^{\circledR}$.
+There is a large shopping complex at the base of TOKYO SKYTREE.
 It contains over 300 establishments including restaurants, fashion boutiques, and shops selling miscellaneous goods.